duruwanduprecious-art/e-commerce-sales-data-cleaning/README.md

 - Prepare a clean dataset suitable for analysis and reporting
 ---
 ## Dataset Description
-The dataset contains e-commerce transaction records including
+The dataset contains e-commerce transaction records including:
 - Customer information
 - Product purchases
 - Payment methods
 - Order statuses
 - Coupon usage
 - Revenue-related fields

+---

+## Project Workflow

+The workflow for this project followed the standard data cleaning pipeline:

+1. Dataset Inspection
+2. Missing Value Handling
+3. Duplicate Validation
+4. Datatype Verification
+5. Text Standardization
+6. Numerical Validation
+7. Exporting Cleaned Dataset

+The cleaned dataset was then prepared for exploratory data analysis in the next phase of the internship project.
 ---
 ## Tools and Technologies Used
 - Python
 - pandas